York St Mary's, Castlegate

-In 2004 St Marys was converted into a venue for modern visual arts.
-Each year St Marys commisions an artist to create a work specifically for the church interior, or to use the space to exhibit an existing work.
+In 2004 St Mary's was converted into a venue for modern visual arts.
+Each year St Mary's commissions an artist to create a work specifically for the church interior, or to use the space to exhibit an existing work.
 The church is usually open every day, except in the winter months, and entry is free.

-In 1974 a thorough archeological investigation unearthed fragments of a cross, a cross shaft, and a grave slab, all from the 10th century.
-There are several good 18th and 19th century wall monuments.
+In 1974 a thorough archaeological investigation unearthed fragments of a cross, a cross shaft, and a grave slab, all from the 10th century.
+There are several good 18th and 19th-century wall monuments.

 Visiting St Mary's